 Rouge National Urban Park was designated as Canada’s first National Urban Park in 2015.
 This slice of outdoor lovers’ paradise is a mix of wetlands, bluffs, forests and meadows.
 It is also home to the Carolinian forest ecosystem with hundreds of birds, mammals, reptiles and plants.
-The Rouge National Urban Park is rich in biodiversity, and home to Canada’s oldest know Indigenous sites.
+The Rouge National Urban Park is rich in biodiversity and home to Canada’s oldest known Indigenous sites.

 The park overlaps Toronto and the neighbouring cities of Markham and Pickering.
 It is 16 times larger than Vancouver’s Stanley Park, 19 times bigger than New York’s Central Park and 41 times larger than Toronto’s High Park.
 It stretches from Lake Ontario in the south to the post-glacial Oak Ridges Moraine in the north.

 Whether you’re into canoeing, hiking, biking or want to walk around and enjoy nature, this is the place for you.
 With extensive trails, scenic viewpoints and historical sites, the Rouge National Urban Park will make you feel like you’re far away from the city.
 There is also a handy app that makes exploring this park a breeze.

 Location: 1749 Meadowvale Road

 If you like reading about Toronto parks, you might enjoy reading the ultimate guide to Toronto!

 Tommy Thompson Park (Leslie Street Spit)

-Unlike the other Toronto parks, the Tommy Thompson Park is located on a man-made peninsula that stretches 5 km (3 miles) into Lake Ontario.
-Known as the Leslie Street Spit, the park is one of the largest natural habitats on Toronto’s waterfront.
+Unlike the other Toronto parks, Tommy Thompson Park is located on an artificial peninsula that stretches 5 km (3 miles) into Lake Ontario.
+Known as the Leslie Street Spit, the park is one of the most significant natural habitats on Toronto’s waterfront.

 Numerous wildflower meadows, forests, marshes and dunes are great for nature and bird watching.
-The park is home to over 400 species of plants and habitat for numerous birds, butterflies, small mammals and amphibians.
-It’s also a great place for hiking, cycling, rollerblading and fishing.
+The park is home to over 400 species of plants and is a habitat for numerous birds, butterflies, small mammals and amphibians.
+It’s also an excellent place for hiking, cycling, rollerblading and fishing.

 The park is a popular spot for nature lovers and outdoor enthusiasts.
-It also a great spot for amazing views of the Toronto skyline.
+It is also a great spot for amazing views of the Toronto skyline.

 Location: 1 Leslie Street